 I recently watched the latest episode of Made in Chelsea where Louise Thompson has to speak to an audience at her book launch.
 She talks about how anxiety has a crippling effect and how afraid she is to do public speaking.
 In the middle of her speech, Louise cries and openly says that she can’t do it, but I think she was so brave to have the courage to say this out loud in a room full of people and her speech was great too!
 Louise has spoken about her anxiety before and is covering it in her new book: Live Well with Louise: Fitness & Food to Feel Strong & Happy, so check it out if this is something of interest to you.

 And what about you?
 Let me know in the comments about your experiences with mental health

 disorders (I really wish we could scrap disorder!
 Wait, I will) and if you know anyone who’s been affected by it.
 Leave a kind word in the comments and let’s, one step at a time, defeat the stigma surrounding mental health and, remember, you are not alone.

 Connect with me on:

 Twitter: I finally made an account almost two weeks ago!
 I attempted to import friends and family from my tres petit contact list and found that only four or five were on Twitter.
-So, if you have twitter, follow me to see a lot of political retweets and other random musings (some days I post what’s going on in my actual life).
+So, if you have a twitter account, let’s be friends!

 (Photo credit: Viral Smoke)